The only way you can create excess inventory is by having excess manpower.

 Establish a Common Starting Point for Estimation

 Initially, a new Kanban team does not know its throughput, as that is a trailing measure based on history.
 To get started, they need a way to estimate work, often beginning with the first PI planning session.
 In a manner consistent with Scrum teams, estimation of initial capacity begins with normalized estimating (as described in Iteration Planning).
 Kanban teams then add their estimated stories into iterations, just as the Scrum teams do.
 Their starting capacity is their assumed velocity, at least for the first PI.

 Calculating Derived Velocity

-After this starting point, Kanban teams can use their Cumulative Flow Diagrams to calculate their actual throughput in stories per iteration (or they can simply count and average them!).
-Kanban teams then calculate their “derived velocity” by multiplying the throughput by an average story size (typically 3 – 5 points).
-In this way, both SAFe Scrum and Kanban teams can participate in the larger Economic Framework, which, in turn, provides the primary economic context for the Portfolio.
+After this starting point, Kanban teams can use their CFD to calculate their actual throughput in stories per iteration.
+Or they can simply count and average them.
+Kanban teams then calculate their derived velocity by multiplying the throughput by an average story size (typically three to five points).
+In this way, both SAFe ScrumXP and Kanban teams can participate in the larger Economic Framework, which, in turn, provides the primary economic context for the portfolio.